CTI BioPharma Corp. (CTIC) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on Sep 12 when Craig Adam R sold 242,300 shares for $6.43 per share.
-The transaction valued at 1,557,989 led to the insider holds 27,861 shares of the business.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+A recent insider transaction in this stock occurred on Sep 16 when KIRSKE DAVID sold 22,592 shares for $6.02 per share.
+The transaction valued at 136,004 led to the insider holds 16,913 shares of the business.

 Valuation Measures: